Hysteria (Def Leppard album): Background and recording

 On 31 December 1984, Rick Allen lost his left arm when his Corvette flipped off a country road.
 Following the accident, the band stood by Allen's decision to return to the drum kit despite his disability, using a combination electronic/acoustic kit with a set of electronic pedals that triggered (via MIDI) the sounds that he would have played with his left arm.
 The band slowly continued production until Lange returned in the summer of 1985 for vocal sessions in Paris.
 However, Lange soon felt that the material recorded so far (which sounded close to Pyromania) needed work, leading to another 18 months in the studio in total.
-After six weeks Paris, the remainder of the record was completed between Dublin and Holland, primarily in a cheap jingle studio at Windmill Lane in Dublin.
+After six weeks in Paris, the remainder of the record was completed between Dublin and Holland, primarily in a cheap jingle studio at Windmill Lane in Dublin.
 However, the sessions were further delayed by Lange's own auto accident (sustaining leg injuries from which he quickly recovered) and a bout of the mumps suffered by singer Joe Elliott in late 1986.
+Def Leppard also took a break from recording in August 1986 to play a few warm-up shows in Ireland (with Status Quo drummer Jeff Rich as second drummer) and then the Monsters of Rock festivals in Donington, Stockholm, Nuremberg and Mannheim.
+The shows were the first time Def Leppard played live since February 7, 1984 in Bangkok, marked Rick Allen's first live performances after the accident and saw the live premieres of the first two Hysteria tracks to be performed live in "Run Riot" and "Love and Affection".

 Hysteria was recorded in a piecemeal way like the previous two albums, with individual parts (or notes, even) being recorded and overdubbed separately.
 The guitars were recorded first to a LinnDrum click track, which gave Lange and the band the flexibility to re-write and re-record parts of the song as they went along.
 Then, once the arrangements were finalised, the bass and drums were added towards the end of the recording.

 The final recording sessions took place in late January 1987 for the song "Armageddon It" and a last-minute composition "Pour Some Sugar on Me", though Lange spent another three months mixing the tracks.
 The mixing took place at Lange's private studio in Hindhead, Surrey with engineers Nigel Green and Mike Shipley.
 In the meantime, the band completed additional recordings in February for B-side material, including "Tear It Down", "I Wanna Be Your Hero", "Ring of Fire" amongst others.
 The album was finally released worldwide on 3 August 1987, with "Animal" as the lead single in most countries except for the US and Canada where "Women" was the first single.